Stock control for the environmental management of designated sites

 You must combine this option with the Moorland Management option and, you must identify on a 1:10,000 map the area of moorland that will benefit from stock reduction.

-This option is available within the target area shown on this map.
-However, it may be possible to apply for this option outside this area where there is strong justification as endorsed by NatureScot.
+From the 2026 round, this option is only available on moorland sites designated as SSSI, SAC or SPA, and only within the target area shown on this map.
+However, it may be possible to apply for this option on designated sites outside this area where there is strong justification as endorsed by NatureScot.

-You can check if this option is available on your holding using the search targeting tool which can be found on any of the following AECS guidance pages:
+You can check if this option is available on your holding using the targeting tool which can be found in the Management Options and Capital Items page.

 You must complete a moorland management plan in accordance with the template below.